ericluo04/Bots-Project/README.md

 python no_dups_tweets.py
 ```

+# Summary Statistics
+Number of Tweets: 2,334,689
+Number of Users: 523,646
+Number of Unique Tweets:

 ## Labeling Tweets (Folder 2)

 1. Come up with your list of keywords for both pro/anti your topic and update the hashtags files in the *labeling* folder.
 If you are using languages other than english, make sure to use .txt files (rather than .csv) to use the right UTF-8 encoding.
 [This](https://hashtagify.me/hashtag/tbt) was helpful for finding some of the more popular hashtags for my topic.